Video Upload Specification

 DNxHD

-Moxion supports the direct upload of DNxHD files or MOVs that have been encoded with that codec.
-You can send your batches of Avid OP Atom MXF files to Moxion through the normal upload workflow and we'll combine each of them into individual, web-playable assets (while also retaining each of the original files for download, if needed).
+Flow Capture supports the direct upload of DNxHD files or MOVs that have been encoded with that codec.
+You can send your batches of Avid OP Atom MXF files to Flow Capture through the normal upload workflow and we'll combine each of them into individual, web-playable assets (while also retaining each of the original files for download, if needed).

 Here is an example of the naming convention we require: